 Hera Hyeonseo Lee, "Too Entangled to Fail: The Financial Infrastructure of Generative AI and the Political Economy of Alignment” (working paper)

 My dissertation argues that post-2008 financialization has taken a new form: speculative valuation now embeds itself directly in material infrastructure, producing dependencies too entangled to unwind.
 I call this accumulation by infrastructural locking.
-The dissertation traces this process through the self-referential financial circuits of AI infrastructure, the state's role in underwriting and exporting private monopoly, the coupling of retirement savings to AI valuations, the feedback loop between attention extraction and compute demand, and the displacement of systemic costs onto ecological, labor, and geopolitical peripheries.
+The dissertation traces this process through the self-referential financial circuits of AI infrastructure, the state's role in underwriting and extending AI infrastructure concentration, the coupling of retirement savings to AI valuations, the feedback loop between attention extraction and compute demand, and the displacement of systemic costs onto ecological, labor, and geopolitical peripheries.

-Political economy of AI, AI governance and tech policy, digital infrastructure and compute governance, financialization, world-systems analysis, historical capitalism and hegemonic transition, platform capitalism, attention economy
+Political economy of AI, AI governance and tech policy, digital infrastructure and compute governance, financialization, world-systems analysis, economic sociology, attention economy